 It is clear that this definition can be used to give an exact meaning not only to two events, but to as many events as we care to choose, and independently of the positions of the scenes of the events with respect to the body of reference (here the railway embankment).
 We are thus led also to a definition of "time" in physics.
-For this purpose we suppose that clocks of identical construction are placed at the points A , B and C of the railway line (co-ordinate system), and that they are set in such a manner that the positions of their pointers are simultaneously (in the above sense) the same.
+For this purpose we suppose that clocks of identical construction are placed at the points $A$ , $B$ and $C$ of the railway line (co-ordinate system), and that they are set in such a manner that the positions of their pointers are simultaneously (in the above sense) the same.
 Under these conditions we understand by the "time" of an event the reading (position of the hands) of that one of these clocks which is in the immediate vicinity (in space) of the event.
 In this manner a time-value is associated with every event which is essentially capable of observation.

-This stipulation contains a further physical

-1We suppose further that, when three events A , B and C take place in three places in such a manner that, if A is simultaneous with B and B is simultaneous with C (in the sense of the above definition), then the criterion for the simultaneity of the pair of events A , C is also satisfied.
+This stipulation contains a further physical consequence.
+We know further that, when three events $A$ , $B$ and $C$ take place at different points in space simultaneously, if $A$ and $B$ is simultaneous with $C$ (simultaneity in the sense of the above definition), then the criterion for the simultaneity of the pair of events $A$ , $C$ is also satisfied.
 This assumption is a physical hypothesis about the law of propagation of light; it must certainly be fulfilled if we are to maintain the law of the constancy of the velocity of light in vacuo.